- Home /

 Where are the sexual harassment lawyers from Shine located?

-With more than 40 branches across Australia and 1000+ team members, location is no barrier when it comes to accessing Shine Lawyers legal advice and support.
+With more than 40 branches across Australia and 1000+ team members, location is no barrier when it comes to accessing Shine Lawyers’ sexual harassment in the workplace legal advice and support.

-If you’d like to speak to our legal team in person, you can see our full list of locations here.
+If you’d like to speak to our sexual harassment legal team in person, you can see ourfull list of locations here.

-If you aren't able to find a location near you, we can easily arrange an obligation-free virtual appointment or discuss the option to meet at a location that’s comfortable and convenient for you.
-No matter where you are located, we will always provide the same, expert advice and manage your claim with the same level of quality and commitment.
+If you can’t find a location near you, we can easily arrange an obligation-free virtual appointment or discuss the option to meet at a location that’s comfortable and convenient for you.
+No matter where you are located, we will always provide the same, expert advice and manage your sexual harassment at work claim with the same level of quality, understanding and commitment.